 - Web concepts for the curious (and you)

-- Those who are contemplating a job in web design or maintenance
+- Those who are contemplating a job in web design or site maintenance

 - Artists, designers, photographers who need to speak to web designers intelligently and knowledgeably